-Associate Professor of Public Policy and Chicana/o Studies
+Associate Professor of Public Policy, Chicana/o Studies, and Political Science

 Ph.D. in Government, Cornell University